 - Achieved 100% global gender pay equity

-- Achieve 100% renewable energy use across our global manufacturing operations
+- Achieve 100% renewable energy use across their global manufacturing operations.

-- Increase product energy efficiency 10x for Intel client and server microprocessors to reduce our Scope 3 emissions
+- Increase product energy efficiency 10x for Intel client and server microprocessors to reduce its Scope 3 emissions.

 Zero Waste/Circular Economy

-- Achieve zero total waste to landfill and implement circular economy strategies for 60% of our manufacturing waste streams in partnership with our suppliers
+- Achieve zero total waste to landfill and implement circular economy strategies for 60% of its manufacturing waste streams in partnership with its suppliers.

 Employee Safety and Wellness

-- Ensure that more than 90% of their employees believe that Intel has a strong safety culture, and 50% participate in our global corporate wellness program
+- Ensure that more than 90% of their employees believe that Intel has a strong safety culture, and 50% participate in their global corporate wellness program.

 - Intel achieved their 2020 goal to spend $1 billion annually with diverse-owned suppliers,